 UN Volunteers work within communities at the grassroots-level, making them well-placed to build community resilience to the impacts of climate change and support communities in the sustainable recovery from disasters and rehabilitating land following conflicts.
-As Policy Specialists, UN Volunteers also advance efforts by UN Environment to promote environmental governance and management, supporting programmes that advance the sustainable use of natural resources.
+They advance efforts by UN Environment to promote environmental governance and management, supporting programmes that advance the sustainable use of natural resources.